peterjc123/pytorch-scripts/README.md

 pip install pytorch-[version]-cp[pyversion]-cp[pyversion]m-win-amd64.whl
 ```

 Note: You may face with the following issue.
 First, check that all the dependencies are installed.
 Second, try if a fresh virtual environment helps.
 If it helps, it may be an issue of the python version.
+And you can install VC 2017 Redist.
 Finally, you may have to manually compile PyTorch from source.

 ```pytb
 C:\Anaconda2\lib\site-packages\torch\__init__.pyc in <module>()